 One day Emily will be a doctor.
 One day.

 Emily’s father was a stranger who walked out on his family before his daughter was born.
-Her mother was a waitress who tried to make ends meet, but often seemed more interested in partying and getting high than taking care of her child.
-Emily remembers a steadily rotating stream of boyfriends and shithole apartments punctuated by going to bed on Pop-Tarts and cereal during evenings when her mom was too tired or strung out to cook.
+Her mother was a waitress who tried to make ends meet.
+Often, she seemed more interested in partying and getting high than taking care of her child.
+Emily remembers a rotating stream of boyfriends and shithole apartments.
+Dinner was often Pop-Tarts and cereal during evenings when her mom was too tired or strung out to cook.

-A DUI by Emily’s mother while her daughter was still in the car finally landed the 11-year-old into the foster care system.
+A DUI by Emily’s mother with her daughter in the car landed the 11-year-old into the foster care system.
 She bounced from home to home throughout her teenage years.
 Some were better than others, but none were permanent.
-Few families seemed interested in adopting an adolescent girl of indeterminate ethnicity over a white baby.
-Emily flunked more than one middle school class, but adults seemed uninterested in going through the hassle of making her repeat a grade and shuffled her on through.
+Few families seemed interested in adopting an adolescent girl of indeterminate ethnicity.
+Emily flunked more than one middle school class.
+Adults seemed uninterested in the hassle of making her repeat a grade and shuffled her through.
 She sometimes hoped her mom would try to regain custody of her, but the woman never reappeared.

 By what Emily describes as “pure luck of the draw,” most of her foster homes in high school were better ones.
-She studied hard, got good grades, and did lots of volunteer work: she knew she didn’t want to turn out like her mother and education seemed like the best path to escape that life.
-By the time she aged out of the foster system, she had no family figures in her life and was mostly penniless, but her hard work earned her a scholarship to Tulane University.
+She studied hard, got good grades, and did lots of volunteer work.
+She knew she didn’t want to turn out like her mother and education seemed like the best path to escape that life.
+By the time she aged out of the foster system, she was penniless and family-less.
+Still, her hard work earned her a scholarship to Tulane University.
 She didn’t have anything tying her to El Paso and moved to New Orleans with the dream of becoming a doctor.